lsst-dm/dmtn-057/index.rst

 One could avoid duplicating information between ``gof`` and ``verify.measurements.DcrGof`` by having ``DcrMatchTemplateTask`` write the ``verify.*`` keys directly from ``run`` instead of using a decorator.
 However, mixing a task's primary and verification-specific code in this way could make it harder to understand and maintain the code, and recording metadata only in a verification-compatible format would make it hard to use by other clients.

-Regardless of how the keys are written, ``verify_measurements`` would need a custom combiner:
+Regardless of how the keys are written, ``MeasurementTask`` would need a custom combiner:

 .. code-block:: py